janmotl/linkifier/README.md

 ![screenshot](https://github.com/janmotl/linkifier/blob/master/ScreenShot.png)

 ## Usage
  1. Download the latest [release](https://github.com/janmotl/linkifier/releases)
- 2. Execute the jar file (requieres JRE 8.0 or newer)
+ 2. Execute the jar file (requieres Oracle JRE 8 because of JavaFX)
  3. Connect to a database (Microsoft SQL Server, MySQL, Oracle or PostgreSQL)
  4. Estimate the primary and foreign key constraints
  5. Export the estimates (multiple formats are supported including SQL alter queries and graphml for ER-diagram visualization)

 ## Algorithm
-The algorithm works on the *metadata* about tables and columns, which are accessible over JDBC, and column and table *statistics*, which the database use for the execution plan optimization.
-That means that the algorithm is blazing fast (as it does not look at the actual data).
+The algorithm works on the *metadata* about tables and columns, which are accessible over JDBC, and column and table *statistics*, which the database uses for the execution plan optimization.
+That means the algorithm is blazing fast as it does not look at the actual data.

 ### Primary Key